-Australia ICOMOS (International Council on Monuments and Sites) is a non-government, not-for-profit organisation of cultural heritage professionals formed as a national chapter of ICOMOS International in 1976.
+Australia ICOMOS (International Council on Monuments and Sites) is a non-government, not-for-profit organisation of cultural heritage professionals formed as a national committee of ICOMOS in 1976.
 Australia ICOMOS’ mission is to lead cultural heritage conservation in Australia by raising standards, encouraging debate and generating innovative ideas.
-Australia ICOMOS has a Mission Statement, an Ethical Commitment Statement and a Code of Ethics.
+Australia ICOMOS has a Mission Statement, Ethical Principles and a Code of Ethics.

-In addition to the goals and activities presented below, Australia ICOMOS’ strategic priorities are outlined in the Australia ICOMOS Strategic Plan – October 2011.
+In addition to the goals and activities presented below, Australia ICOMOS’ strategic priorities and supporting activities and are outlined in the documents below.

 Australia ICOMOS acts as a national and international link between public authorities, institutions and individuals involved in the study and conservation of all places of cultural significance.
 Nationally, Australia ICOMOS regularly undertakes the following activities:

 - Organises annual conferences, seminars and workshops for cultural heritage professionals and students